kabasele243/notes_app/README.md

 If it's properly installed, you should be able to run this without error in your terminal:

 `node -v`

-When it comes to

-## Setup

-Please follow these instructions to get this repo ready to run on your local machine:

 ## Running the application